 Authenticate with an Access Token

-This feature is available in Gloo Enterprise only.
-If you are using the open source version of Gloo, this tutorial will not work.
+This feature is available in Gloo Gateway Enterprise only.
+If you are using the open source version of Gloo, these instructions do not work.

 Setup